 This isn’t your parents’ downtown Phoenix anymore.
 Until the 1950s, residential neighborhoods flanked the downtown core where citizens flocked for work, shopping, dining, civic and other services.
 However, by the end of the century downtown lacked activity outside the work hours of 9 to 5.
-Today, Phoenix is experiencing growth, particularly in dense multi-family projects that are impacting the skyline and contributing to the active pedestrian oriented 24 -hour city.
+Today, Phoenix is experiencing growth, particularly in dense multi-family architecture projects that are impacting the skyline and contributing to the active pedestrian oriented 24 -hour city.
 Shepley Bulfinch is honored to have a major part in the evolution of a vibrant downtown.

 In the last four years, Shepley Bulfinch has broken ground on five major high-rises in downtown Phoenix that have created an entirely new residential district in the core of the city.
 Three of these projects include: